jacob-meacham/southbaycircus.com/pages/blog/10-reasons-a-circus-arts-class-is-just-what-you-re-looking-for.md

 author: Jessica
 published: 2013-03-24

-Looking for an excuse to try out a circus class?
+Looking for an excuse to try a circus class?
 We've got ten for you right here!
 Whether your interests are physical, artistic, social, crafty, or downright fun, we think we'll have something to fit the bill.
 <br>
 <br>
 <img src="/static/img/blog/sooaerial.jpeg" class="blog-image" style="display: block; margin-left: auto; margin-right: auto">